LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/arrays-are-like-strings.rst

 Programmers use multiple ways to declare and initialize a new array.
 In C#, arrays are of a static length.
-This means that that you need to declare the length upon initialzation.
+This means that that you need to declare the length upon initialization.
 With that in mind, we will walk through a few ways to delcare and initialize arrays.